 Q: Is powdered breast milk better than infant formula?

 A: Research shows that breastfed infants develop fewer allergies and get sick less often, both in infancy and early childhood.
 Breast milk has also been shown to contribute to the cognitive development of infants and has long-lasting implications for learning, memory, and motor function into childhood.
 Scientifically, it is becoming widely accepted that the composition and uniqueness of human milk cannot be recreated - even with additives such as HMOs, probiotics, and DHA in some breast milk substitutes.
 Antibodies, stem cells, RNA, probiotics and other important components from the mother are transmitted to their infants through breast milk, and the composition of breast milk changes over time to meet the infant's needs and protect their developing immune system.
 In addition, formula is made from cow's milk, so can be more difficult for babies to digest as their body has to adapt to be able to process it.
 However, we understand that all parents face different sets of challenges, and that formula supplementation is sometimes necessary early on.
 Milkify's service provides a better storage alternative for breast milk, that is equal in convenience to infant formula.
 By making breast milk easier to store, transport, and use, Milkify hopes to help more infants receive the benefits of breast milk during their entire first year of life and beyond.

 Q: What happens to breast milk that I store in the freezer?

-Q: Why should I powder my breast milk?
+Q: Why should I freeze-dry my breast milk?

-Q: How do I use my powdered breast milk?
+Q: How do I use my freeze-dried breast milk?

 Q: How can I be sure that the breast milk I receive is my own?